freedombox/FreedomBox/HACKING.md

 ### Running Tests

-To run all the tests in the container/VM:
+To run all the standard unit tests in the container/VM:

 ```bash
 guest$ py.test-3